melody-notpond/curly-lang-legacy/README.md

 # Curly
+IMPORTANT NOTICE: This repo is now archived.
+For the current implementation of the language, please see https://github.com/jenra-uwu/curly-lang.

 Curly is a functional programming language that focuses on iterators.
 Some of its main implementation features include lazy evaluation, list comprehensions, and quantifiers.

 ## Example